Lina-Liuna/core-python/README.md

 require dict types using type annotations and static analysis.

 #### item 16: Prefer get Over in and KeyError to Handle Missing Dictionary keys
+##### Things to remember:

+There are four common ways to detect and handle missing keys in dictionary: using in , keyError, get method, setdefault method

+the get method is best for dict that contain basic types like counters, and it is preferable along with assignment expressions when creating dictionary values has a high cost or may raise exceptions

+when the setdefault method of dict seems like the best fit for your problem, you should consider using defaultdict instead

 #### item 17: Prefer defaultdict over setdefault to handle missing items in internal state